jkminder/data2neo/docs/source/conversion_schema.rst

 Attributes
 ~~~~~~~~~~

-We can define the attributes of a node or a relation under it as follows (indented following YAML format):
+We can define the attributes of a node or a relationship under it as follows (indented following YAML format):

 ``- attribute_name = type.entity_attribute_name``

 Going back to our example, if the node with identifier **flower** should have an attribute named ``sepal_length`` that contains the value of the attribute ``sepal_length`` of the entity "Flower", we write
 ``- sepal_length  = Flower.sepal_length``.

-The attribute name of the node/relation must not be the same as the one of the entity.
+The attribute name of the node/relationships must not be the same as the one of the entity.
 We could also do
 ``- sl  = Flower.sepal_length``
 to get a node with attribute ``sl``.